sez11a/liferay-docs/develop/tutorials/articles/150-web-services/04-consuming-web-services/08-hypermedia-formats.markdown

 | Collection JSON | [application/vnd.collection+json](https://www.iana.org/assignments/media-types/application/vnd.collection+json) |

 When you send a request without specifying the hypermedia format, the server responds with the default JSON-LD.
-For example, here’s such a request for a
+For example, here's such a request for a
 site:

     curl -H "Authorization: Basic dGVzdEBsaWZlcmF5LmNvbTpMaWZlcmF5C" http://localhost:8080/o/api/p/web-site/20126